Near Scotland in Telfair County, Georgia — The American South (South Atlantic)

 2. Gene Talmadge.
 The house still stands, but is not visible from the highway.
 It recently passed out of the Talmadge family.
 (Submitted on July 8, 2012, by David Seibert of Sandy Springs, Georgia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 4, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 577 times since then.
+It was originally submitted on July 4, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 615 times since then and 17 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 4, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.